Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

  Today, the nervous system is hierarchically organized, meaning that relatively newer (from an evolutionary point of view) and more sophisticated regions of the brain regulate the older, and more primitive, parts of the nervous system.
-As we move up along the spinal cord and continue upward into the brain, then, the functions controlled by the various regions become progressively more advanced
+As we move up along the spinal cord and continue upward into the brain, then, the functions controlled by the various regions become progressively more advanced

 - **Evolutionary psychology** The branch of psychology that seeks to identify behavior patterns that are a result of our genetic inheritance from our ancestors.